xts2002/demo-ci/README.md

 #### Step 4

-When your `push` reaches the `main` repository, GitHub Actions will begin to automatically execute the jobs defined in the file `actions.yaml:
+When the previous `push` reaches the GitHub repository, GitHub Actions will automatically execute the jobs defined in `actions.yaml.

-You may checkout the status of these jobs by clicking on the Actions tab in your repository.
+You can also checkout the status of these jobs by clicking on the Actions tab in your repository.

 ![CI Jobs Inspection](./images/ci-setup-github-actions.png)

 ## Task #2: Creating a buggy Pull Request

-Now lets see our CI server performing in real live action.
-We will introduce a simple bug in our example and submit a Pull Request.
-The CI server will alert to the failed tests and will not automatically integrate the PR to the main branch.
+Now lets see our CI server performing a more real live action.
+We will introduce a simple bug in our example and submit a PR.
+Then, the CI server will alert to the failed tests and will not integrate the change to the `main` branch.

 #### Step 1

-Change the function `addition` in the file [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java) to work incorrectly (i.e., we are introducing a bug on it).
-For example, we can change line 6 to return `x + y + 1`, as detailed below.
+Change the function `addition` in [SimpleCalculator.java](./src/main/java/br/ufmg/dcc/SimpleCalculator.java) to work incorrectly (i.e., introduce a bug on it).
+For example, you can change line 6 to return `x + y + 1`, as detailed below.

 ```diff
 --- a/src/main/java/br/ufmg/dcc/SimpleCalculator.java